3uchen/IdaLy/README.md

 You can save generated data, generative model (if any) and test result by click the related buttons respectively.
 Or you can save all results by click the label button of "Save all".

+If you have any question, please contact: jiangxiaoyu@zju.edu.cn zhengchen0113@zju.edu.cn